-On June 28, 2010, and as last amended on September 26, 2012, the Company entered into an option agreement to acquire a 100% interest in the Stewart Property located in the Burin Peninsula of Newfoundland.
-To January 31, 2016 and 2015, the Company has completed its commitments and acquired the 100% interest.
+The Company entered into an option agreement to acquire a 100% interest in the Stewart Property located in the Burin Peninsula of Newfoundland.
+The Company has completed its commitments and acquired the 100% interest.

 The Stewart Property is subject to a 2% NSR.
 The Company has the right, at any time, to purchase 1% of the 2% NSR for \$1,000,000.